glankk/gz/USAGE.md

 -   **actors:** Browse the currently loaded actors, and spawn new actors.
     Select an actor type and use the arrows to scroll between all the loaded actors of that type.
 The address and id of the selected actor is displayed below, as well as the actor variable in that actor instance.
-The **delete** option deletes the currently selected actor, and the **go to** option teleports Link to the location of that actor.
+The **kill** option marks the currently selected actor for deletion, and the **go to** option teleports Link to the location of that actor.
+Pressing **cull zone** will display the field of view for the selected actor.
+When the actor is outside of its field of view, it will be culled.
 To spawn a new actor, enter an actor id, variable, the x, y, and z components of the position and rotation to spawn the actor at, and press **spawn**.
 The **fetch from link** option loads Link's current position and rotation into the position and rotation fields.